Avila University Data & Information Overview

 Student Loan Debt

-The student loan default rate at Avila is 7.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Avila is 9.3%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do Avila Graduates Make?students who graduate with a bachelor's degree from Avila make about $44,100 a year during their first few years of employment after graduation.
 That's great news for Avila students since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of Avila University